 Powering Progress

-The Bremer Battery Project (BBP) is a local initiative driven by the collaborative efforts of individuals from the Lower Mount Walker/Rosewood area and beyond, seeking to support the local area by stabilising the energy grid as Queensland transitions to renewable energy solutions.
+The Bremer Battery Project (BBP) is a local initiative driven by the collaborative efforts of individuals from the Lower Mount Walker/Rosewood area and beyond.
+The BBP will help stabilise Queensland’s energy grid.

 About the Bremer Battery